Check door and window frames

 - hinge bolts are recommended for doors that open outward - they should be located 100 to 150 millimetres below the top and bottom hinges

-There are a variety of locks available to fit all windows, whether they are wood, metal or PVC framed.
-Make sure the lock is fitted correctly and in a position where it will have the most effect.
+There are various locks to fit wood, metal and PVC-framed windows.
+Make sure the lock is fitted correctly and in a position where it's effective.

 If burglars can see window locks it may put them off because the noise of breaking glass would attract attention.